soramame21/BLEClient_mbedDevConn/README.md

 ### IP address setup

-This example uses IPv4 to communicate with the [mbed Device Connector Server](https://api.connector.mbed.com) except for 6LoWPAN ND and Thread.
+This example uses IPv4 to communicate with the [mbed Device Connector Server](https://api.connector.mbed.com).
 The example program should automatically get an IPv4 address from the router when connected over Ethernet.

 If your network does not have DHCP enabled, you have to manually assign a static IP address to the board.
 We recommend having DHCP enabled to make everything run smoothly.

 ### Changing socket type

 Your device can connect to mbed Device Connector via UDP or TCP binding mode.
 The default is UDP.
-The binding mode cannot be changed in 6LoWPAN ND or Thread mode.

 To change the binding mode: